Island-by-Island Guide To The Best NYE

 The Island of Flowers boasts many beautiful gardens to visit, with many of the distilleries having the best botanical gardens.
 Getting around the rum distilleries in Martinique requires some planning, there are so many to see.
 Like Guadeloupe, it’s best to hire a car to get around.
 Most distilleries will be closed at Christmas and will reopen at New Year.
 They won’t be in production because the sugarcane harvest begins in February.
 The North is the least populated, the south has the beaches and bars.

 Festivities centre on the central region of the Fort-de-France Bay for Christmas and New Year.
-Ti Punch or Planteur Punch are the island staple rum drinks.
+Ti Punch or Planteur Punch are the island’s staple rum drinks.
 Book ahead for any special events.
-Check out the many Martinique distilleries here
+Check out the many

 Puerto Rico

 The rum capital of the world is the top 3 vacation destination over the holidays.
-Plan ahead your rum tours as they are spread out, especially if you go to Crab Island!
-For the many distilleries, here’s their Rum profiles.
-Check ahead for tours, tastings, and any special events.
+So it helps to plan ahead to get the most out of your visit.
+Rum producers and tours are spread out, especially if you go all the way to Crab Island!
+For the many distilleries, check ahead for tours, tastings, holiday hours, and any special events they might have on.

 For old-world charm and good rum bars in Old San Juan visit La Casita de Rones, La Factoría, Jungle Bird, and Scryer Rum.
 For New Year’s, Condado beach has fireworks, and most hotels, restaurants, and bars have special New Year’s Eve events, gala dinners, and fireworks.